marwadi09/online_fraud_detection/README.md

 # online_fraud_detection

-About Dataset
+## About Dataset
-The below column reference:
+### The below column reference:

-step: represents a unit of time where 1 step equals 1 hour
+1.step: represents a unit of time where 1 step equals 1 hour

-type: type of online transaction
+2.type: type of online transaction

-amount: the amount of the transaction
+3.amount: the amount of the transaction

-nameOrig: customer starting the transaction
+4.nameOrig: customer starting the transaction

-oldbalanceOrg: balance before the transaction
+5.oldbalanceOrg: balance before the transaction

-newbalanceOrig: balance after the transaction
+6.newbalanceOrig: balance after the transaction

-nameDest: recipient of the transaction
+7.nameDest: recipient of the transaction

-oldbalanceDest: initial balance of recipient before the transaction
+8.oldbalanceDest: initial balance of recipient before the transaction

-newbalanceDest: the new balance of recipient after the transaction
+9.newbalanceDest: the new balance of recipient after the transaction

-isFraud: fraud transaction
+10.isFraud: fraud transaction